keptn-sandbox/keptn-gitea-provisioner-service/README.md

   ```

-  *Note*: You can re-use by omitting the set parameters of the helm installation
+  *Note*: You can re-use existing credentials by omitting the set parameters of the helm installation

 * If there is no Gitea instance installed, an appropriate instance can be created with the following bash script, otherwise it's sufficient to